 Application period The Application period for CS master’s programme opens once a year.
-The next application period, for academic year 2019-2020, begins on 3 December 2018 and ends on 11 January 2019.
-Your application package should be received by the admissions office at the latest by the last day of the application period.
+The next application period, for academic year 2020-2021, begins on 2 December 2019 and ends on 3 January 2020.
 New students commence their studies at the end of August (or in the beginning of September) of the academic year to which they have applied.

-CS discipline and application route The CS master’s degree programme is organised by three schools within Aalto University: School of Arts, Design and Architecture, School of Business, and School of Engineering.
+CS discipline and application route The CS master’s degree programme is organised by the following schools within Aalto University: School of Arts, Design and Architecture, School of Business, School of Chemical Engineering, School of Engineering.
 The eligibility criteria, application requirements and the route taken for submitting your application depends on your background and the CS discipline to which you are applying.